INVESTIGATING MUSEUM COLLECTIONS: A COMBINATION OF DIGITAL AND TECHNICAL ART HISTORY

 Attendance is strongly recommended.

-Lectures will be given using slides and PowerPoint projections and will include the examination of online case studies, with the interaction between lecturer and students.
+Lectures will be given using slides and PowerPoint projections and will include the examination of online case studies, with the interaction between teacher and students.
 Students will be involved in workshops on critical reading and the design of virtual museum trails from the digital museums being studied.

 English